ampproject/amphtml/contributing/DEVELOPING.md

 The [`ampproject/amphtml`](https://github.com/ampproject/amphtml) repository on GitHub is linked to the [Percy project](https://percy.io/ampproject/amphtml) of the same name.
 All PRs will show a check called `percy/amphtml` in addition to the `continuous-integration/travis-ci/pr` check.
 If your PR results in visual diff(s), clicking on the `details` link will show you the snapshots with the diffs highlighted.
 (If you don't have permissions to view the diffs, you can make a request [here](https://docs.google.com/forms/d/e/1FAIpQLScZma6qVJtYUTqSm4KtiF3Zc-n5ukNe2GXNFqnaHxospsz0sQ/viewform).)

+### Failing Tests

+When a test run fails due to visual diffs being present, click the `details` link next to `percy/amphtml` in your PR and examine the results.
+By default, Percy highlights the changes between snapshots in red.
+Clicking on the new snapshot will show it in its raw form.
+If the diffs indicate a problem that is likely to be due to your PR, you can try running the visual diffs locally in order to debug (see section below).
+However, if you are sure that the problem is not due to your PR, you may click the green `Approve` button on Percy to approve the snapshots and unblock your PR from being merged.

 ### Running Visual Diff Tests Locally

 You can also run the visual tests locally during development.
 You must first create a free Percy account at [https://percy.io](https://percy.io), create a project, and set the `PERCY_PROJECT` and `PERCY_TOKEN` environment variables using the unique values you find at `https://percy.io/<your_project>/settings`.
 Once the environment variables are set up, you can run the AMP visual diff tests like so: